 >Am I incorrect in understanding that properly configuring URL mounts

->can get the connection with no protocol from the client side assigned
+>the connection with no protocol from the client side assigned to

 Nothing claims that would work on lws side for ws... the mount support for CALLBACK mounts is only for http, as used in the POST example plugin to bind a chunk of URL space to be handled by that plugin.

 Not having a subprotocol means there's a 'default' protocol per-vhost that gets mapped at upgrade time (itself defaulting to protocol 0).
 If the upgrade has the subprotocol header, then that alone selects the protocol it binds to, by name matching.

 >work regardless of how I try to match values in the server's struct